I love Hermès scarves.

 I talk more about it here:

-Since then I have purchased a couple more vintage designs, and have been gifted one, also vintage.
+Since then I have purchased a few more, and have been gifted one.

 Collecting Hermès scarves and/or shawls is a hobby for more people than you might realize, considering the cost of some.
 ALTHOUGH, with patience, there are some good buys available!
 I am a member of two sister Hermès Facebook groups.
 One group is a discussion group, the other is for buying, selling and/or trading with knowledgeable, trusted Hermès collectors.
 I have learned a lot from both, and they've sent me down that proverbial rabbit hole that all curious folks know about and understand in an effort to learn more.